versioneer-tech/provider-datalab/docs/reference-guides/api.md

         <td>boolean</td>
         <td>
           Whether the Datalab runtime namespace may egress outside itself.
 When false, Provider Datalab only renders the namespace-internal egress allow policy in addition to default deny.
 When true, external egress is allowed with EnvironmentConfig network blacklist CIDRs excluded.
 Effective default (if not set here or in EnvironmentConfig): true.<br/>
+          Use <code>EnvironmentConfig.data.network.internalEgress</code> to whitelist explicit backend Pods in other namespaces.<br/>
         </td>
         <td>false</td>
       </tr><tr>